Zinterlop/Zinterlop-Docs/Documenation/Setup/faq.md

 # FAQ

-## How do I invite Zantryon Bot Bot to my server?
+## How do I invite Zinterlop Bot Bot to my server?

 You will need **`Manage Server`** or **`Administrator`** permissions to the bot.
 Use this [Discord Oauth URL](https://discord.com/oauth2/authorize?client_id=878842219036024872&permissions=-30020514&scope=bot+applications.commands+identify+guilds) to invite the bot.